FantasyNitroGEN/visallo/docs/getting-started/build.md

 ## Web Application

 Building the Visallo web application is very similar to running it.
-From the root directory of the Visallo project, run
+From the `$PROJECT_DIR` directory of the Visallo project, run

     mvn package -pl web/war -am -Pdefault-webapp -DskipTests -Dsource.skip=true